Asset Refinance

 What Asset Refinance Is

 Asset refinance releases cash from kit a business already owns.
 Rather than selling, the business pledges the asset as security against a finance facility.
-The lender advances a sum against its value, and the business repays over an agreed term — usually keeping the asset in daily use throughout.
+The lender advances a sum against its value, and the business repays over an agreed term, usually keeping the asset in daily use throughout.

 Think of it as unlocking capital sitting idle in vehicles, machinery, or equipment.
 A balance sheet asset becomes working cash, and operations carry on uninterrupted.

 This is not the same as new asset finance to buy something.
 Here, the asset already exists and is already earning its keep.
 The finance is against what you own, not what you are acquiring.
+We rate that distinction as the one people get wrong most often.

 How It Works

-The lender assesses the asset’s current market value — usually through an independent valuation or industry price guides for common asset types.
+The lender assesses the asset’s current market value, usually through an independent valuation or industry price guides for common asset types.
 They then advance a percentage of that figure, typically 70 to 80 percent for hard assets in sound condition.

 The business receives the funds and begins repaying over a set term, typically two to five years.
 The asset stays in use throughout.
+When your fleet is still on the road earning while the facility runs, that is the feature doing the work.

 In a sale-and-leaseback structure, legal title transfers to the lender and you continue using the asset under a lease.
 In a secured loan structure, the asset stays in your ownership as collateral.

 At the end of the term, if every payment has been met, the sale-and-leaseback route lets you reacquire title for a nominal fee.
 With a secured loan, the charge on the asset is simply released.
+That is the whole arc, start to finish.

 What Assets Can Be Refinanced